We all want to have a great day out with our dogs, and it’s made even better when we find a venue that welcomes us with

 As a guideline for best practice venues should have in place the following:

 Large water bowl (replenished frequently as required)

 Small water bowl (replenished frequently as required)

-Dog Treats and Dog Food available as treats or to purchase
+Dog Treats and Dog Food available to purchase

 Dog Friendly NI Welcome sign

 Hand Sanitising gel in a dispenser on display